Daniel Plound (Yukon Dan)

 This has me reflecting on all the things I do and have done to avoid facing my own soul, my own reality.
 In particular, I have used relationships, I have used food, and I have used work and busy-ness all to avoid my own soul and my own reality.
 Overall, I am grateful to be separated from many of the addictive behaviors I suffered in the past.
 Right now, I am struggling with food and working to change how I often use it to avoid difficult feelings.
 I am grateful to be living in a time where much more is known about addictions.
 I am grateful that my own journey, like Yukon Dan’s, has brought me to a deeper relationship with myself, with my fellow human beings, and with God as I understand God.

-Addiction, definition of found at
+Addiction, definition found at Gracepoint. [archive]

 Jung, Carl.
 1938.
 Psychology & Religion.
 Yale University Press.